SeloSlav/arkyv-engine/README.md

 1. Start the dev server: `npm run dev`
 2. Go to `http://localhost:3000`
-3. Click "Sign In to Play" → "Need an account?
+3. Click "Sign In to Try Demo" → "Need an account?
 Sign Up"
 4. Create your admin account

 #### 7.2 Get Your User ID